 If you’ve heard the term “audio normalization,” or just anything like “you should normalize your audio?” you may well wonder “what the heck does that mean?
 Isn’t my audio normal?
 Do I have abnormal audio?”
 And you would be right to wonder that.
 Because the term is not really very self-explanatory.
 So what else is new in the audio recording world?

-Here is a quick animated gif that kind of explains what normalization is in 2 seconds.
+Here is a quick animated gif that kind of explains what normalization (technically, this is “peak normalization”*) is in 2 seconds.

 To answer the questions in the title – let’s take them one at a time, but in reverse order, because it’s easier that way:).